Hanka Paldum

-Hanka Paldum (born 28 April 1956) is a Bosnian sevdalinka singer and founder of the record label Sarajevo Disk.
+Hanka Paldum (born 28 April 1956) is a Bosnian sevdalinka singer and co-founder of the record label Sarajevo Disk.
 She is regarded as one of the best female sevdah performers of the 20th century and is popular in her home country of Bosnia as well as in the rest of the former Yugoslavia.

 Biography

 1956–71: Early life and family

 Hanka Paldum was born in the eastern Bosnian town of Čajniče to Muslim Bosniak parents Mujo and Pemba.
-Paldum has an older brother Mustafa and two sisters, Raza and Rasema.
+Paldum had three brothers Avdo, Mustafa and Smail (died 2007) and two sisters, Raza and Rasema.
 Her father was a logger and her mother wove carpets to provide additional financial assistance for the family, as her fathers salary was not enough to carry a family of seven.
 Hanka, the oldest female child, began helping her mother with housework at the age of five.
 When Paldum was seven years of age, her parents moved the family from Čajniče to the Vratnik neighbourhood within the Sarajevo municipality of Stari Grad.

 Paldum started singing in the first grade, as part of the choir in her primary school.
 She would continue singing throughout her childhood and recalled in an interview: "We went by train to my aunt's home, my mother's sister in Rudo.
 There were a lot of tunnels and when the train entered a tunnel, I would sing, and when it come out of the tunnel I stopped, because I was shy.
 The other passengers would ask who was singing that beautifully, and I just looked out the window as if it did not apply to me.
 But inside, my heart was leaping with joy."

 At the age of twelve, Hanka's brother Mustafa, a member of the Bratstvo (Brotherhood) cultural association, encouraged her to sneak out through her bedroom window and sing at the association events, promising to "cover" for her.
 She would sing for 15 to 20 minutes and run back home.
 The director of the House of Culture named Marijan Ravlić, asked her parents to allow her to sing at some local events.
 Her father allowed it, but with only with the presence of her older brother, Mustafa, who was no less strict than their father.
 Then Hanka began to sing in amateur contests, which she often won, with the award being chocolate with rice or ten tickets for the cinema.
 She shared the chocolates, while tickets for the theater remained unused because of her father's strictness.

 After three years of struggle, Hanka proved to her parents her passion for music and said she wanted to enroll in a music school.
 Her father told her she must enroll in a school that would lead to a secure career with which she could find a job that would earn her money.
 Around that time, Hanka's father, Mujo became gravely ill and soon died of his illness.
-Her younger brother Mustafa died in 2007 of lung cancer, aged 49.
+Her younger brother Mustafa died in 2007 of lung cancer at the age of 49.